Dr Rebecca Holst | Consultant Paediatrician

 The gap is the portion of my fees not covered by standard Medicare rebates or, if for admitted care, your health fund’s remittance.

-Families should budget for this in case this kind of attendance is needed.
+• Families should budget for this in case attendance of this kind is needed.

-Otherwise, if no unplanned attendance is needed during your baby’s stay, your maximum gap will be
+Otherwise, if no unplanned or out-of-hours attendance is needed during your baby’s stay, your maximum gap will be

-$500 where initial attendance to baby is at a planned elective procedure (e.g. elective C-section) or
+• $550 where initial attendance to your baby is at a planned elective procedure (e.g. elective C-section) within the hours of 8.00 am to 5.00 pm or

 My professional roles, training and experience: